ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

     table.insert(a,3)  -- {1, 3}
     a['k'] = 4         -- {1, 3, "k": 4 }

+    print(#a)            -- # operator returns size of array-like part, here returns 2

     -- has dottable field names
     a.k                 -- returns 4
     a['k']              -- returns 4